marci-pires/WikiHadatac/Installing-for-Windows.md

 ### Acquiring Git

 Verify that the host machine has a `git client` to retrieve the code.
-Open the '''cmd''' command to enter in the command mode.
+Open the `cmd` command to enter in the command line mode.

+    git bash

-Open `git bash`.
-NOTE: If you do not have git, you need to install one: http://git-scm.com/downloads.
+If you do not have git, you need to install one: http://git-scm.com/downloads.

 ### Acquiring SBT